 An academic dishonesty violation can negatively impact your standing at Stony Brook University and other institutions.
 Here is what is at stake during disciplinary proceedings and how an attorney-advisor can help you through this process.

-What Does Stony Brook University Consider Academic Dishonesty?
+What Does Stony Brook University Consider to be Academic Dishonesty?

 Stony Brook University's Academic Integrity Policy defines academic dishonesty as “any act, which is designed to obtain fraudulently, either for oneself or for someone else, academic credit, grades, or other recognition, which is not properly earned.”
 In general, academic dishonesty refers to actions that adversely affect another's grade, misrepresents one's academic status, or diminishes the status of students or the university.